symbolicdata/symbolicdata.github.io/Main_Page.markdown

 -   [Towards a Computer Algebra Social Network](CASN "wikilink")
 -   [What's new?](New "wikilink")

+Don't hesitate to **post all questions about using SymbolicData Tools and Data** on the [<https://groups.google.com/forum/>\#!forum/symbolicdata SymbolicData Mailing List].

 ### Main goals

 The SymbolicData Project aims at two main goals: